dlang/dub-docs/docs/dub-reference/subpackages.md

 interface) are applied to the sub-package, and are taken from the sub-package recipe.
 For example, executing `dub build :mylibrary -c experimental`, the `experimental` configuration must exist in the sub-package recipe.
+If a build type exists in both packages, both will be applied.

 ## Declaration